 HEALTH, FOOD AND WATER SECURITY IN SOUTH AFRICA

-The potential impact of a changing climate on the availability of water resources has been ranked as the 3rd highest risk facing Umgeni Water, the water utility responsible for supplying potable water to consumers within the Mgeni Catchment including those in the Greater Durban‐Pietermaritzburg area, South Africa.
+The 3rd highest risk facing the water utility - Umgeni Water - responsible for supplying potable water to consumers within the uMngeni catchment, including those in the greater Durban-Pietermaritzburg area in South Africa, is the potential impact of a changing climate on both the quantity and quality of the water resource.
 This case study will focus on improving the understanding of the potential changes in water quality in the uMngeni catchment under a future climate.
-To achieve this climate impact indicators (CIIs) that are relevant to water quality issues in the catchment will be produced for the future.

 CASE STUDY DESCRIPTION